Minister sends warning to unruly freedom campers through new bill

 The issue of public defecation by tourists recently captured national attention through a debate over the matter by New Zealand outdoor groups.

-It is not illegal to poo in a public place in New Zealand, such as a trail or national park, providing you can prove you took reasonable measures not to be seen.
+It is not unlawful to defecate in a public place in New Zealand, such as a trail or national park, providing you can prove you took reasonable measures not to be seen.

 Last month, the Responsible Campers Association Inc (RCAI) appealed to the Government to plumb the problem before international visitors returned to Aotearoa.